tpm2-software/tpm2-totp/man/tpm2-totp.1.md

 # DESCRIPTION

-**tpm2-totp** creates a key inside a TPM 2.0 that can be used to generate time-based onetime passwords (TOTPs) to demonstrate to the user that a platform was not altered during his/her abscense and thus still trustworthy.
+**tpm2-totp** creates a key inside a TPM 2.0 that can be used to calculate time-based onetime passwords (TOTPs) to demonstrate to the user that a platform was not altered during his/her abscense and thus still trustworthy.